MERES AND MOSSES NIA/LPS PROGRAMME

 About the Programme

-The Meres and Mosses Landscape Partnership Scheme (LPS) and Nature Improvement Area (NIA) were two of the most ambitious and significant programmes in recent times for these parts of north Shropshire and south Cheshire and ran from April 2012 until January 2018.
+Prior to the BogLIFE Project, The Meres and Mosses Landscape Partnership Scheme (LPS) and Nature Improvement Area (NIA) were two of the most ambitious and significant programmes in recent times for these parts of north Shropshire and south Cheshire and ran from April 2012 until January 2018.
 These programmes complemented each other and were delivered by a partnership of 12 organisations from the charitable, statutory and local authority sectors.

 Projects focused on communities and people engaged local populations in the landscape and community grants were available to help villages, parishes and independent groups deliver projects in their area.
-New circular walks have been created from the existing Shropshire Way and Sandstone Trail routes to allow better access to the Meres & Mosses landscape.
-Volunteers have been engaged to help with habitat and wildlife surveys.
+New circular walks were created from the existing Shropshire Way and Sandstone Trail routes to allow better access to the Meres & Mosses landscape.
+Volunteers were engaged to help with habitat and wildlife surveys.